stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

 ## Industrial Design

 Commodore packaged the electronics in a hefty beige case with an integrated 9-inch monochrome display, cassette recorder (called a Datasette), and a chiclet keyboard.
 The case includes port cut-outs on the back.
-[The Oldest Commodore PET Brochure](https://www.commodore.ca/commodore-history/the-oldest-commodore-pet-2001-brochure/#:~:text=THE%20PET%20is%20the%20only,and%20weighs%20just%2044%20pounds.)says the PET comes in at a hefty 16 1/2” wide; 18 1/2″ deep; 14″ high, and weighs 44 pounds.
+[The Oldest Commodore PET Brochure](https://www.commodore.ca/commodore-history/the-oldest-commodore-pet-2001-brochure/#:~:text=THE%20PET%20is%20the%20only,and%20weighs%20just%2044%20pounds.)says the PET comes in at 16 1/2” wide; 18 1/2″ deep; 14″ high, and weighs a hefty 44 pounds.

 ### Display

-The 9-inch 60 Hz display includes a 40 columns by 25 row, or 1000 characters, black and green screen that supports upper/lower case and PETSCII characters.
-Warm up time is fast after throwing the massive power switch.
+The 9-inch 60 Hz display includes a 40 columns by 25 rows, or 1000 characters, black and green screen that supports upper/lower case and PETSCII characters.
+Warm up time is fast.
+It turns on seconds after throwing the massive power switch.
+The screen is steady and easy on the eyes for a CRT screen.

 ### Datasette